donomii/throff/README.md

 	it will fail because PRINTLN will activate.
 To get the function behind PRINTLN

 	DEFINE printline => GETFUNCTION PRINTLN TOK

+	Note that => is just syntactic sugar for TOK, as are several other symbols I can't recall right now.

 ##### See Also: